River Phoenix

-River Jude Phoenix (August 23, 1970 – October 31, 1993) was an American actor.
-He was known as a teen actor before taking on leading roles in critically acclaimed films and becoming one of the preeminent acting talents of his generation.
-(Note: Attributed to multiple sources.)
+River Jude Phoenix (August 23, 1970 – October 31, 1993) was an American actor and musician.
+The older brother of actor Joaquin Phoenix, he was known as a teen actor before taking on leading roles in critically acclaimed films, becoming one of the preeminent acting talents of his generation.
 Phoenix's numerous accolades include the Volpi Cup and the Independent Spirit Award, as well as nominations for an Academy Award and Golden Globe Award.

 Phoenix grew up in an itinerant family as the older brother of Rain, Joaquin, Liberty and Summer Phoenix.
 He began his acting career at age 10 in television commercials.
 His early film roles include Explorers (1985), Stand by Me (1986) and The Mosquito Coast (1986).
 Phoenix then made a transition into adult-oriented roles, earning a nomination for the Academy Award for Best Supporting Actor for his role in the Sidney Lumet drama Running on Empty (1988).
 He earned the Volpi Cup for Best Actor and the Independent Spirit Award for Best Male Lead for his performance as Michael Waters, a gay hustler in search of his estranged mother, in the Gus Van Sant drama My Own Private Idaho (1991).

-He died at age 23 from combined drug intoxication in West Hollywood in the early hours of Halloween 1993, having overdosed on cocaine and heroin (a mixture commonly known as a speedball) at The Viper Room.